maryam-shahdoust/ElecMeter/README.md

 </div>
 <img src="schematic_fig3.drawio.png" style="width:80%;" align=center>

 ElecMeter is an index for measuring voter dissatisfaction in single-winner elections.
-The core idea is to compute a dissatisfaction score for each voter based on the rank position of the winning candidate (See the above Figure, part A).
-These individual scores are then aggregated into a distribution (See the above Figure, part B), which is compared to several benchmark distributions using the Jensen-Shannon divergence.
-These benchmarks represent ideal, maximally dissatisfied, neutral, and polarized pattern to represent theoretically meaningful extremes and transitional states within the space of possible dissatisfaction distributions
+The core idea is to assign each voter a dissatisfaction score based on the rank position of the winning candidate (see Figure, part A).
+These individual scores are then aggregated into a distribution (see Figure, part B), which is compared against several benchmark distributions using the Jensen–Shannon divergence.
+The benchmarks represent ideal, maximally dissatisfied, neutral, and polarized patterns, reflecting theoretically meaningful extremes and transitional states of possible dissatisfaction distributions.
+The ElecMeter Index combines the average voter dissatisfaction score with the most extreme divergence-based index through a generalized mean formulation (for details, see ElecMeter: An Index for Evaluating Electoral Social Dissatisfaction).
+This approach captures both the magnitude and the structural pattern of dissatisfaction within the electorate.
+Below, you can see the dissatisfaction index computed by ElecMeter for two populations corresponding to the distributions shown in the figure above.

 # An Example of Calculating the Dissaisfaction of the results of voting using ElecMeter Index:
 Suppose there is population with size 10000.
 The vo